primus/primus/README.md

-Please note that when we reconnect, we will receive a new `connection` event on the server and a new `open` event on the client, as the previous connection was completely dead and should therefore be considered as new connection.
+Please note that when we reconnect, we will receive a new `connection` event on the server and a new `open` event on the client, as the previous connection was completely dead and should therefore be considered a new connection.

 If you are interested in learning more about the backoff algorithm you might want to read http://dthain.blogspot.nl/2009/02/exponential-backoff-in-distributed.html